yang-qiyuan/MyInterView/AL_ML/NLP.md

    - Consider recall and precision, making it suitable for evaluating tasks where **capturing key information** is more important than exact phrasing

    Cons
-   - Handle synonymous and paraphrase better than BLEU
    - Sensitive to length and quality
    - Not always ideal for MT and open-ended question